akmadian/gh-standardize/README.md

 # gh-standardize
 A highly customizable Python tool that helps you standardize GitHub repositories.
-This is mostly useful for organizations who want to maintain a standardized configuration across all repositories.
+This is mostly useful for organizations who want to maintain a standardized configuration across all repositories. gh-standardize can be started programmatically or from a CLI.
+All it needs to start is a valid method of authentication, and a config file.

 **Features:**
 - Standardize label names, colors, and descriptions